ianstormtaylor/superstruct/Readme.md

 <p align="center">
   A simple and composable way  <br/>
-  to validate data in JavaScript.
+  to validate data in JavaScript (and TypeScript).
 </p>
 <br/>
 <br/>